0xREALAldc/rocketseat-studies-notes/Ignite - ReactJS - Project 01.md

 `Immutability`
 - we NEVER change a value of a state, we create a new state in a new memory space
 - this saves react time comparing what should and should'nt refresh in our UI
-- in our project, when we remove a *comment* in the *deleteComment* function, we are creating a new list of comments in the variable *commentsWithoutDeletedOne* with just the comments that are meant to stay in the screen, and after we use the *setComments* to update the state and for react know that it sould reload the component
+- in our project, when we remove a *comment* in the *deleteComment* function, we are creating a new list of comments in the variable *commentsWithoutDeletedOne* with just the comments that are meant to stay in the screen and after we use the *setComments* to update the state react knows that it should reload the component

 `onInvalid`